bbortt/GibbiX_Launcher_2.0/README.md

 ## Deployment

 Just export the project as a Running-Jar with the app#main(String[] args) as default function.
+Copy the folders "conf" and "resources" into the same root folder as the .jar-file.
+Alternatively you can use our newest release at [the release page](https://github.com/bbortt/GibbiX_Launcher_2.0/releases).

 ## Built With